tigranmzykyan/Linux/README.md

 As a result of the work you should provide a report with completed tasks.
 Each part of the task describe what should be added to the report once it has been completed.
 This can be screenshots, some data, etc.

-- A report with a .md extension must be uploaded to the repository, in the src folder.
+- A report with a .md extension must be uploaded to the repository, in the src folder;
-- All parts of the task should be highlighted in the report as level 2 headers.
+- All parts of the task should be highlighted in the report as level 2 headers;
-- Within one part of the task, everything that is added to the report must be in the form of the list.
+- Within one part of the task, everything that is added to the report must be in the form of the list;
-- Each screenshot in the report must be briefly captioned (what’s in the screenshot).
+- Each screenshot in the report must be briefly captioned (what’s in the screenshot);
 - All screenshots must be cropped so that only the relevant part of the screen is shown.

 ## Part 1.
 Installation of the OS

-`-` Well, let's finally get this Linux installed,'' -- Sebastian moves the laptop closer to you.
+"Well, let's finally get this Linux installed, Sebastian moves the laptop closer to you."

-`-` Yes, it's about time.
-I saw a great instruction on *Linuxconfig* to install the version we need.
+"Yes, it's about time.
+I saw a great instruction on *Linuxconfig* to install the version we need."

 **== Task ==**